Winvale Blog

 National Stock Number Assignment and Request Process

-Whenever military services, certain federal or civil agencies, or international partners request an NSN, the Logistics Information Services will assign them.
+Whenever military services, certain federal or civil agencies, or international partners request an NSN, the Defense Logistics Agency Logistics Information Services (DLIS) will assign them.
 The assignment process is called cataloging.
 During cataloging, each item of supply is named, assigned a Federal Supply Class, and described so all known characteristics and performance data can be notified.

 There are 3 reasons an NSN can be assigned: